ahern55/next-firebase-typescript/README.md

    1. Copy the Firebase service account string (starting in _"firebase-adminsdk"_) into the `FIREBASE_CLIENT_EMAIL` env entry
    2. Click the button to generate and download a new application private key.
 This will download a JSON file to your machine
    3. Open the JSON file.
 We are only interested in the pair with name `"private_key"`.
 Copy the _entire value_ of the key
    4. Paste the key into the `FIREBASE_PRIVATE_KEY` environment variable entry.
-The key should be surrounded with both double and single quotes, as displayed in the template.
+The key should be surrounded with both double and single quotes, as displayed in the template. i.e. '"-----BEGIN PRIVATE KEY..."'
 Just trust me on this one 😉
 4. Enable the Firestore Database

 ---